mutex023/dhARMa/src/14-bootloader-durga/README.txt

 For example - wall clock time, file system read, advanced intr handling, hdmi interfacing (to show boot progress on screen), etc..

+Another change is that the linker script has to be changed to force alignment of data and bss sections to 4-byte boundaries, otherwise if say a static u8 initialized variable is declared and the program has some other u8 global uninitialized variables, then this will cause the bss to start at non-4-btye boundaries leading to an exception when trying to zero out the bss in start.s No need to align .rodata, as it starts soon after the data section and hence will be automatically aligned since all instructions are 4 byte in ARM.

 To build:
 1) Make sure you have built the signgp utility first.
 2) Edit build.sh script to reflect your toolchain path